 - "In our own studies, we have shown evidence that diets high in lean red meat can actually lower [blood] cholesterol [levels], contribute significantly to tissue omega-3 fatty acid [levels] and provide a good source of iron, zinc and vitamin B12.”

-However, we see little evidence that the enzymes in fermented foods – which produce beneficial changes in cultured foods—offer significant benefits, post-consumption.
+However, there’s little evidence that the enzymes in fermented foods – which produce beneficial changes in them – offer significant benefits to their consumers.

-While lactobacilli and other food-fermenting bacteria use enzymes to digest the components of foods such as milk and cabbage, these enzymes, like almost all food enzymes, are broken into amino acids in the human digestive tract.
+While lactobacilli and other food-fermenting bacteria produce enzymes that digest foods such as milk and cabbage, these enzymes are broken into amino acids in the human digestive tract.

-Clearly, people can survive and thrive eating only raw foods, albeit with a bit more planning and care than required for folks who observe a more conventional diet.
+People certainly can survive and thrive eating only raw foods … albeit with a bit more planning and care than required for folks who observe a more conventional diet.

 The devil, as always, lies in the details.